Carrooi/Node-EasyConfiguration/README.md

 };

 section.loadConfiguration = function() {
-	return this.getConfig(defaults);
-};
+	return this.getConfig(defaults);		// data from your section will be merged with defaults variable };

-var data = config.load();
+var packages = config.load().packages;		// updated data with defaults
 ```

-Method getConfig has got one optional argument and it is your defaults variable.
-This method will return configuration
-only of your section merged with defaults argument (if any).
-Of course, there can be more complex code.

 EasyConfiguration class has got one other useful method and it is merge (using [recursive-merge](https://npmjs.org/package/recursive-merge) package).
+With this you can create more complex sections.

 ```
 var Configuration = require('easy-configuration');